The Zenith v30.0

 Evolutionary Roadmap

-Following the validation of the **Zenith Zenith-285M** foundation model, Nilus Lab has defined three primary scaling vectors for the IS-CHRP platform.
+Following the validation of the **Zenith Zenith-500M** foundation model, Nilus Lab has defined three primary scaling vectors for the Zenith platform.

 Deep Atlas Integration